rastersize/CV/README.md

 # Aron Cedercrantz’s curriculum vitae
-In the near future there will be a PDF version available here too.
-While you wait for the Swedish version to be finalized and translated into English please have a look at [my personal site](http://aron.cedercrantz.com/about) and [my GitHub profile](https://github.com/rastersize).
+In the near future there will be PDF versions of the CV available here.
+While you wait please have a look at [my personal site](http://aron.cedercrantz.com/about) and [my GitHub profile](https://github.com/rastersize).

+Have a nice day!

+:sparkles: